1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 4.33 out of 5)

 Possible Confusion

-The purplish scales on the cap really leave little chance of confusion with anything else, not even the usual suspect with chanterelles, the false chanterelle.
-Likewise the poisonous Jack O’Lantern (Omphalotus illudens), this is a very rare mushroom in Britain, and it grows on deciduous wood, it has true gills and is dark orange in colour.
-Pale Chanterelle, pictured.
+The poisonous Jack O’Lantern (Omphalotus illudens), is a very rare mushroom in Britain, it grows on deciduous wood, it has true gills and is bigger and darker orange in colour.

 Spore Print